kuvivek/drivingTheoryInGermany/README.md

 Depending on the equipment, this can be done using a turn signal, indicator or hand signal (outstretched arm).

 209. You want to exit the property lot.
 What is the right thing to do?
 (Picture wherein a two older people are crossing from open ended parking lot)
-❌I sound my horn briefly so that the pedestrians will allow me to exit
+❌ I sound my horn briefly so that the pedestrians will allow me to exit
 ✅ I may drive on if the pedestrians waive their right of way
 ✅ I have to wait until the pedestrians have crossed over the exit
 **Comment**:  If you want to drive out of a property onto the road, all other road users have priority.
-You must not obstruct or endanger
+You must not obstruct
-pedestrians on the sidewalk.
+or endanger pedestrians on the sidewalk.
 Stop early enough and wait.
-If the pedestrians wait and give you signals, you may drive (with consideration
+If the pedestrians wait and give you signals, you may
-for other road users)
+drive (with consideration for other road users)

 210. You want to leave a traffic-calming zone and begin driving along a road.
 What should you do?
 I have to
 ✅ allow pedestrians on the footpath to walk past
 ✅ indicate the direction of movement prior to taking the turn
-❌observe the "right before left" rule
+❌ observe the "right before left" rule
 **Comment**:  If you want to drive out of a traffic-calmed area onto the road, you must indicate your direction of travel first.
 All other road users have priority.
 You must therefore allow pedestrians to pass on the sidewalk and give priority to vehicles.